 The main reason for it featuring on this list is its dividend.
 Power Finance pays out one of the best dividend yields in the country, so it makes for a strong and steady bulwark to the rest of your portfolio.

-To get your hands on shares on the Indian market, you need an online stock broker.
+To get your hands on the best stocks in the Indian securities market, you need an online stock broker.
 Most brokers offer shares from all the major markets around the world, and so you can get started with Indian stocks by choosing one of the beginner-friendly platforms in the table below.

 It is simply a company that is headquartered in India and whose stocks trade on one of the country’s stock exchanges.
-The specific industry (or industries) they’re involved in varies across the entire spectrum, from pharmaceuticals to FMCG, but their shared characteristic is their location.
+The specific industry (or industries) the company’s operations are based in varies, there are some large pharmaceuticals and FMCG companies, along with IT and manufacturing businesses, but their shared characteristic is their location.
 Any investor in India can buy shares in any of the companies on this list.

-The stocks on this page represent a variety of companies, large and small, that you can combine to create a balanced portfolio.
+The stocks on this page represent a variety of companies, large and small, that you can combine to create a balanced portfolio based around the Indian economy.
 All you need to do to get started is choose a broker from the table above.

 Invezz is a place where people can find reliable, unbiased information about finance, trading, and investing – but we do not offer financial advice and users should always carry out their own research.
 The assets covered on this website, including stocks, cryptocurrencies, and commodities can be highly volatile and new investors often lose money.
 Success in the financial markets is not guaranteed, and users should never invest more than they can afford to lose.
 You should consider your own personal circumstances and take the time to explore all your options before making any investment.
 Read our risk disclaimer >